delebota/goonpug/README.md

 Plugin Cvars
 ------------

-GoonPUG cvars can be set or overridden in your `sourcemod.cfg` file.
+GoonPUG cvars can be set or overridden in your `csgo/cfg/sourcemod/sourcemod.cfg` file.

--   `gp_skill_enabled` specifies whether or not the plugin should use the goonpug stats.
-Defaults to `0`.
+-   `gp_skill_enabled` specifies whether or not the plugin should use GPSkill.
+Defaults to `1`.
+-   `gp_skill_display_postmatch` specifies whether or not to show players their new GPSkill ratting after each match.
+Defaults to `1`.
 -   `gp_restrict_captains_limit` restricts the number of potential captains to the top N players.
-Defaults to `0`.
+Defaults to `5`.
 -   `gp_enforce_rates` enforces client rate cvars.
 Defaults to `0`.

 Server configs